freistil/freistilbox-docs/source/tech_faq/log_retention.md

 System logs are log files created by the hosting infrastructure.
 These log files are necessary for operating the hosting infrastructure and are not available to customers.
 We keep system logs for a reasonable time, usually about two weeks.

-Protected data such as IP addresses stored in these log files is anonymised within 7 days.
+Data protected by privacy regulations such as IP addresses stored in these log files is anonymised within 7 days.